Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 the customer will be **90+ DPD**.

-Since the outcome of whether or not there will be late payments is known in our testing data.
-We can asses the accuracy of the model by evaluating the model on the testing data and directly comparing the predicted outcomes to the actual outcomes, as well we can asses the impact of the **decision threshold** we used on the models accuracy.
+Since the outcome of whether or not there will be late payments is known in our testing data; we can asses the accuracy of the model by evaluating the model on the testing data and directly comparing the predicted outcomes to the actual outcomes, as well assessing the impact of the **decision threshold** we used on the model’s accuracy.

 The testing data is completely distinct from the data used to produce the model, so the accuracy results of the model being evaluated on it